mohtermanini/Astudio-api/README.md

 # Setup Instructions:
 1- Import the Database

-<small> Download [astudio-database.sql] file from the root of this repository or from [here](https://www.dropbox.com/scl/fi/zc6gbok0j32dw23xaphmr/atstudio-database.sql?rlkey=ja7m7sud6cbftgjvdb4s0q71k&st=m0b94mg8&dl=0) then execute it in your database.</small>
+<small> Download [astudio-database.sql] file from the root of this repository or from [here](https://www.dropbox.com/scl/fi/zc6gbok0j32dw23xaphmr/atstudio-database.sql?rlkey=ja7m7sud6cbftgjvdb4s0q71k&st=m0b94mg8&dl=0) then create [astudio] database and execute the sql inside the database.</small>

 2- Install dependencies using [composer install] then launch application using [php artisan serve]